 When you appeal a decision for the first time, this is called a Level 1 Appeal.
 In this appeal, we review the coverage decision we made to check to see if we were following all of the rules properly.
 Your appeal is handled by different reviewers than those who made the original unfavorable decision.
 When we have completed the review we give you our decision.
 Under certain circumstances, which we discuss later, you can request an expedited or "fast coverage decision" or fast appeal of a coverage decision.
+In limited circumstances an appeal request will be dismissed, which means we won't review the request.
+Examples of when a request will be dismissed include if the request is incomplete, if someone makes the request on your behalf but isn't legally authorized to do so or if you ask for your request to be withdrawn.
+If we dismiss an appeal request, we will send a notice explaining why the request was dismissed and how to ask for a review of the dismissal.

 If we say no to all or part of your Level 1 Appeal, you can go on to a Level 2 Appeal.
-The Level 2 Appeal is conducted by an independent organization that is not connected to us.
-(In some situations, your case will be automatically sent to the independent organization for a Level 2 Appeal.
-In other situations, you will need to ask for a Level 2 Appeal.)
+The Level 2 Appeal is conducted by an Independent Review Organization that is not connected to us.

+- (In some situations, your case will be automatically sent to the Independent Review Organization for a Level 2 Appeal. - In other situations, you will need to ask for a Level 2 Appeal.)
 If you are not satisfied with the decision at the Level 2 Appeal, you may be able to continue through additional levels of appeal.

-Section 5.2 How to get help when you are asking for a coverage decision or making an appeal
+Section 4.2 How to get help when you are asking for a coverage decision or making an appeal